 Cryopreservation of eggs has remained a challenge until recently.
-Egg is a large cell with a high water content.
+The egg is a large cell with high water content.
 The older slow freezing methods could not completely prevent the ice crystal formation which damages the cell during freezing and thawing.
 This has been virtually eliminated by a relatively new technique called Vitrification or ultra rapid cooling.

 Successful oocyte vitrification program simplifies oocyte donation programs.

 There are various other indications where it can be used.

 Medical indications like cancers in women who do not have a partner, when cancer itself or the treatment thereof is likely to result in loss of fertility.

 Certain women prefer to freeze supernumerary eggs instead of embryos during IVF owing to ethical reasons.